No parent wants to be apart from their child. It is especially difficult when that child is very sick.

 “Janessa and the kidney are doing very well… she has named her kidney ‘Bob’,” laughs Brenda who is happy to see her daughter gaining more energy every day.

-The family hopes that soon doctors will give them the green light to move home.
-Janessa and her siblings are missing their family, friends and the outdoor activities they all love.
+The family has been given the green light to move home.
+Janessa and her siblings are enjoying time with family, friends and the outdoor activities they all love.

 Stay in touch!